Gearank – Music Gear Information for Live Performance or Studio

 The Fishman Loudbox Mini BT adds Bluetooth wireless connectivity to its already successful predecessor, while carrying over the same balance of power, tone, and portability.
 This means that you get the benefit of modern wireless audio streaming on an amp that you can use with your acoustic-electric guitar.

-Weighing in at 21 lbs., it sports 2-channels, one of which allows for plugging in microphones.
+Weighing in at 21 lbs., it sports 2-channels--one allows for 1/4-inch cables and the other for XLR.
 It has a 6.5" LF woofer, and a 1.1"HF tweeter, both of which work together to give this amp extended frequency range.
 The tweeters allow the amp to reproduce the crisp attack of acoustic guitars, resulting in a more natural sound.
 Given the small woofers, bass doesn't go deep, but it has enough for acoustic-electric guitar use.

-True to its name, this 60W amp can go loud, enough to cover small venue gigs.
-It can also be a great amp for practice and group rehearsals.
+This 60W amp can go loud, enough to cover small venue gigs.
+It's great as it doesn't get overpowered by the number of instruments in practice and group rehearsals.
 The extra power and the tweeter make this a good mic amp as well.
 And when you consider the addition of Bluetooth connectivity, this acoustic amp can become a capable mini-PA system and all-around multimedia wireless speaker.
 In this day and age, wireless connectivity has become more of a necessity than a luxury feature.

 Note that while the amp has quite the headroom, the small speaker it has means that you're not supposed to drive the two channels too hard.
 On the other hand, this smaller speaker ups its portability.
 Other features include built-in chorus and reverb, and it has an XLR DI output for recording or for plugging into a PA system.